immobilesmile70/Windows-Web-Clone/README.md

 - **Password Hint:** If you forget the password, the hint is "First Four Natural Numbers."
 - **Responsive Design:** Works best on large landscape displays with mouse & keyboard and chromium-based browsers.
+- **Optimal Experience:** This project looks best in fullscreen, so please open this project up in fullscreene.

 Enjoy!